ahmed-youssef/WirelessGINI/README.md

 Run the following script on the user's machine:

 ```
 From ClientAPI import WGINI_Client

 wgini_client = WGINI_Client("192.168.55.36", 60000)
 ```

 This instantiates a WINI client object that can invoke the WGINI server APIs using RPC.
 We see how this is done below.

 ### Invoking the Server APIs

-After running the WGINI client on the user machine by instantiating the wgini_client object, we can now invoke the Server API using XML-RPC library provided by python.
+After running the WGINI client on the user machine by instantiating the wgini_client object, we can now invoke the Server APIs.

 #### Check API